tonyscelentano/nextnet-media-compliance-and-sec-dossier/README.md

 A: Truth is an absolute defense to defamation in essentially every U.S. jurisdiction.
 You cannot defame someone with a screenshot of their own settlement offer.
 Every substantive claim in this dossier is backed by a document, a press release, or a public filing.

 #### Q: Did you sign an NDA?
 Aren't you violating it by posting this?
 A: 21F-17(a) analysis has repeatedly held that gag/confidentiality provisions don't survive scrutiny when they function to suppress regulatory disclosure.
+Furthermore, I've shared or exposed nothing that is proprietary information to the public - all sensitive information has been redacted, and everything else is publicly available information.

 #### Q: Why should Clearview Capital or Abacus Finance care about a contractor dispute at one portfolio company?
 A: Because both received direct, documented notice with attached evidence, and continued inaction after actual knowledge is its own legal exposure.
 This isn't a portfolio company's internal HR matter anymore; it's a question of what the fund and lender knew, and when.